giacomomarchioro/SpectraInteroperabilityFramework/README.md

 A collection of spectra can be described using another representation using JSON dataformat that allows to group spectra linked by some criteria.

 ## A visualizer
 The visualizer allows to easily compare different spectra, these spectra can be responses of the spectral sever.
+This implementation is based on [plotly](https://plotly.com/).

 ## Try the prototype
 We use pipenv for managing the virtual enviroments.